 Ramadan is the ninth month of the Islamic calendar.
-It begins and ends with the appearance of the new moon.
-It is considered the most venerated and blessed month, in order that Muslims practice their faith.
+It begins and ends with the appearance of the new moon and considered the most venerated and blessed month, in order that Muslims practice their faith.
 It is noteworthy to add this point that, for many people, this month marks the beginning of working on being a better person and becoming closer to God, and also it’s a period of introspection.

 Muslims are fasting during this month if they turn 9 (for girls) and 15 (for boys).